Guest blog by Dr Dominic Heil

 Despite all these risks, most boards, executives and professional risk managers struggle with understanding how to build a resilient reputation that is strategically relevant and defensible.
 This is in highly dynamic environments.
 And they often fail to implement reliable processes to identify, assess and proactively manage reputation risk.

-Throughout my professional career, I have been astounded by how many risk registers of listed companies either omit reputation risks altogether, see it only as a component of other already identified risks, or identify them but then provide only blanket remedies like ‘ethics training’ or similar.
-The pandemic and current economic challenges have gone some way to attune the board's focus on reputation risk.
+Throughout my professional career, I have been astounded by how many risk registers of listed companies either omit reputation risks altogether, seeonly as a component of other already identified risks, or identify them but then provide only blanket remedies like ‘ethics training’ or similar.
+The pandemic and current economic challenges have attune the focus on reputation risk.
 However, this tendency to adopt a comprehensive approach signals that reputation risks are inappropriately addressed and taken seriously.

 Therefore, understanding and managing these risks internally and taking appropriate early interventions is a much better approach.
 This way allows reputation risk to be fully understood in a way that allows an organisation to constructively respond to a reputation crisis.